InfoSecured/healthsync-ha/custom_components/healthsync_ha/README.md

 2. Restart Home Assistant.
 3. Add Integration → “HealthSync HA”.
 4. After adding, check Home Assistant Notifications for the generated webhook ID (endpoint: `/api/webhook/<ID>` on your HA base URL).
+5. In the Options for the integration, choose your units (US/metric: weight, distance, temperature, energy, hydration) and copy the webhook ID if needed.

 ## Config Flow
 - Provide a friendly name (e.g., “Jason’s iPhone Health”).